Category Archives: Uncategorized

 “when leaving, turn extinguish everyone” – a play on ‘turn the light out when you leave’

 Can we trust surveys?
 We once again were shoved as unwilling passengers onto this merry-go-round with the publication of a report by Maria Snegovaya entitled The Reluctant Consensus.
 In it, Snegovaya tries to put to bed many of the criticism I and (much better qualified) others have made of the usefullness of survey polling in Russia.
-She paints a depressing picture, arguing that young people increasingly align with conformist and conservative views, due to exposure to propaganda and the normal process of ageing.
+She paints a depressing picture, arguing that young people increasingly align with conformist and conservative views due to exposure to propaganda and the normal process of ageing.
 Further, she emphasizes the view that alignment with regime narratives due to cognitive dissonance is the norm.
 She also argues for a strong ‘rally-round-the-flag’ effect in Russia.

 A lot of the report reads like a defence of Western-based academics reliance on Levada – a ‘foreign agent’ sociological centre that nonetheless is able to carry out research in Russia.
 I am not going to rehearse the objections I have made in detail and based on good evidence: that methodologically and philosophically, political surveys need to be taken with a large pinch of salt.
 Snegovaya in the report emphasizes that all kinds of polls beyond Levada (though revealingly, she relies almost entirely on their data-visualization) show comparable results, are representative, have acceptable response rates, etc.